projecte-aina/club/README.md

 bash setup_venv.sh
 bash run_club.sh <model_name_on_HF>
 ```
-The commands above will run fine-tuning and evaluation on CLUB and the results will be shown in the _results-roberta-base-ca.json_ file.
+The commands above will run fine-tuning and evaluation on CLUB and the results will be shown in the _results-model_name_on_HF.json_ file.
-and the logs in the _run_club-roberta-base-ca.log_ file.
+and the logs in the _run_club-model_name_on_HF.log_ file.

 ## Fine-tuning and evaluation